South Sudan, Republic of

 • Submit to the Relief and Rehabilitation Commission (RRC).

-• Request RRC director general to write an additional cover letter to the Director of General of Customs Services requesting the clearance of imported items.
+• Request the RRC director general to write an additional cover letter to the Director of General of Customs Services requesting the clearance of imported items.

-• Submit application to the Director General’s Customs Services office (Exemption Unit).
+• Submit an application to the Director General’s Customs Services office (Exemption Unit).
 Customs Services reviews request/documentation.
 The Director General of Customs Services gives his initial approval or rejection.

 • IF approved, the exemption application is sent to the Ministry of Finance and Economic Planning MoFEP for signature.
 Only the Minister of Finance and Economic Planning can sign the exemption.

-• MoFEP attaches own cover letter.
+• MoFEP attaches its own cover letter.

 • IF Customs exemption is granted: